GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-video/index.md

 ## For video that doesn't autoplay {: #video-no-autoplay }

-For videos where playback is initiated by the user (i.e., videos that _don't_ autoplay), specifying the [`preload` attribute](https://developer.mozilla.org/docs/Web/HTML/Element/video#attr-preload) on the `<video>` element may be desirable:
+For videos where playback is initiated by the user (that is, videos that _don't_ autoplay), specifying the [`preload` attribute](https://developer.mozilla.org/docs/Web/HTML/Element/video#attr-preload) on the `<video>` element may be desirable: